 Upon giving patient David Gray 10 times the safe amount of diamorphine, and ultimately killing him, Dr. Daniel Ubani made a “gross error” during his first and only shift in the United Kingdom.

-And though coroners have proven his error, and though he has been prohibited from practicing in the United Kingdom and has been struck off of the medical register.
 He suffers no further consequences of his actions and is still able to practice in Germany, which was pretty shocking to Sam Tabar and myself.

 Two years later, in 2010, the deceased patient’s son, Rory Gray, was fined for calling the medic an “animal”.
 Gray must now not only pay 75% of the case’s legal costs, but was told to also write to the doctor telling him that he would no longer call him an animal.
 The act of paying his father’s killer makes Gray feel “physically ill”.